 There’s another important piece of information you should know about, and it’s a reverse mortgage.
 You may not need a reverse mortgage now, but you should at least know about it so you’ll be in full command of all your retirement options.

-One fact to nail down from the start is a reverse mortgage is not a government program or a government benefit, but rather a loan backed by the U.S. government, which has made it possible for more than one million older Americans to convert some of their home equity into cash so they can live more comfortably and securely in retirement.
+One fact to nail down from the start is a reverse mortgage is not a government program or a government benefit, but rather a loan insured by the FHA, which has made it possible for more than one million seniors* to convert some of their home equity into cash (using multiple lenders) so they can live more comfortably and securely in retirement.
 They can use the cash virtually any way they wish, such as using it to make a Medicare payment or delay taking Social Security to maximize their lifetime benefit.

 Like Social Security (1935) and Medicare (1965), reverse mortgages have been around for a while.
 The first one was made in 1961.
-Over that time, these loans have been strengthened with more consumer protections and safeguards, but even after 60 years, people in their retirement planning tend to overlook several facts about reverse mortgages that, if more fully understood and appreciated, could influence their decision about using one at some point to improve their retirement.
+Over that time, these loans have been strengthened with more consumer protections and safeguards, such as the financial assessment and mandatory counseling, but even after 60 years, people in their retirement planning tend to overlook several facts about reverse mortgages that, if more fully understood and appreciated, could influence their decision about using one at some point to improve their retirement.

 Let’s look at 10 of these underappreciated reverse mortgage realities, with the heads-up that it can often take hearing these items several times before they sink in, the same kind of educational and learning curve that you may have experienced when you heard all those Social Security and Medicare terms for the first time.